Ieffe/next-sandbox/README.md

     - Using `getStaticParams()` for Dynamic Routes
 - Axios implementation in GET, POST, PUT, DELETE methods (Still using json placeholder, thus the data doesn't update for real, checking done by `console.log`)
 - Styling with tailwind postCSS (TBA)
+- `App/`Routing Implementation
     - Dynamic Routing for Single Data details and Editing Page
+    - Using `useRoute()` hooks for `refresh` and path Recognition

+**This current branch is using Tailwind Elements**

 current API Endpoint: https://jsonplaceholder.typicode.com